Live Your Life Best At Any Age

 Live Your Best Life at Any Age

 Too many times, we feel like life begins at some age far ahead of us.
-In our 20's, we can't wait to get out of college, have a job, our apartment, a nice car, be married, have kids or any number of other events happen that we think will make us happy.
-We get out of college and get the job only to find ourselves working 50-60 hour weeks to pay off the student loans.
-We get married just to find out we now have another person to keep happy in addition to ourselves.
+In our 20’s, we can’t wait to get out of college, have a job, our apartment, a nice car, be married, have kids, or any number of other events happen that we think will make us happy.
+We get out of college and get the job to find ourselves working 50-60 hour weeks to pay off the student loans.
+We get married to find out we now have another person to keep happy and ourselves.

 Here are three ways to live your best life at any age.

-There are 7 billion people in the world, and every one of them has a problem of some kind every day.
+There are 7 billion people globally, and every one of them has a problem of some kind every day.
 While the internet can provide invaluable connections, it can also expose us to 7 billion issues.
-Between your questions and those of your close family and friends, you will most likely be exposed to more than enough problems to have to deal with.
-Long before the internet existed, people could become overwhelmed by the problems of the world, and we are merely more exposed.
+With your questions and those of your close family and friends, you will be exposed to enough problems to deal with.
+Long before the internet existed, people could become overwhelmed by the world’s problems, and we are merely more exposed.
 Consider taking a 30-day vacation from the news and social media and use that time instead to do something that fulfills you.

 2. Count your blessings

-It's all too easy to get so focused on what we don't have that we lose sight of what we do have.
-If you don't have a job, you probably have time to spend with family, friends and loved ones.
+It’s all too easy to get so focused on what we don’t have that we lose sight of what we do have.
+If you don’t have a job, you probably have time to spend with family, friends, and loved ones.
 If you have a job that keeps you busy, you probably have enough money not to have to spend too much time worrying about how to pay the bills.
-If you have a car, you probably don't have to take public transportation, and if you take public transportation, you probably get to meet a lot of interesting people and get a lot of exercise without having to go to a gym.
+If you have a car, you probably don’t have to take public transportation.
+If you take public transportation, you probably get to meet many interesting people and get a lot of exercise without having to go to a gym.
 The grass is greener where you water it, so water it well.